 How to make it

 Fill half the spray bottle with distilled water, then top it up with vodka until it's full.
 We use vodka to combine the water and oil together.
 You can make an alcohol-free version using just water, but your spray won’t mix as well, so remember to shake well before spraying.
+It also won't last as long with only water.

 Add 15 to 30 drops of essential oil, depending on your preferred strength.
-We chose to use the single fragrance of rose, but you could combine rose with another oil such as lavender, for example.
+We chose to use the single fragrance of roses, but you could combine rose with another oil such as lavender, for example.
 Keep playing with scent combinations until you’ve found your signature fragrance.

 Add complementary flowers and herbs to the spray bottle.
 As well as smelling divine, they also look beautiful suspended in liquid.
 Our rose petals and sage looked particularly gorgeous.